IBM/datastage-standalone-workshop/workshop/lab-file/README.md

 ## 2. Create the table definition

-We will be using the raviga-products.csv file which was loaded as part of [Lab 0](/workshop/lab-0/README.md#3-copy-the-data-over).
-This file contains tabular data having 2 columns:
+We will be using the `raviga-products.csv` file which contains tabular data having 2 columns:

 | Column Name | Data Type |
 | - | - |